Louis Tomlinson Is No Longer Chasing Hits After His Sister’s Death

-One Direction member, Louis Tomlinson has expressed that he is no longer going to chase radio top 40 hits after the death of his sister, Félicité Tomlinson who died last month.
+One Direction member Louis Tomlinson expressed that he is no longer going to chase radio top 40 hits after the death of his sister, Félicité Tomlinson, who died last month.

 On Twitter, Tomlinson posted a long note to his 33.2 million followers where he expressed he needed to get something off his chest.